The Best of Carly Simon: Reception

-In a retrospective review for AllMusic, Jim Newsom rated the album 41/2-stars-out-of-5, and wrote "Opening with the powerful "That's the Way I've Always Heard It Should Be", and including four tunes from the classic No Secrets album, Simon's insightful lyrics and evocative voice remain fresh years later.
+In a retrospective review for AllMusic, Jim Newsom rated the album 41/2-stars-out-of-5, and wrote: "Opening with the powerful "That's the Way I've Always Heard It Should Be", and including four tunes from the classic No Secrets album, Simon's insightful lyrics and evocative voice remain fresh years later.
 This album is a good starting point for those interested in discovering why."
+Newsom also singled out the track "Anticipation": "...with its classic "I rehearsed those words just late last night," and the repetitive coda "these are the good old days," though merely a ketchup commercial to a later generation, still retains its power here in the original version.

-A contemporary review from Robert Christgau stated "Given her self-knowledge and her fans' taste, a compilation isn't going to get her at her best, though this does collect some of her more attractive melodies."
+A contemporary review from Robert Christgau stated: "Given her self-knowledge and her fans' taste, a compilation isn't going to get her at her best, though this does collect some of her more attractive melodies.
+Light a fart for the two big Jacob Brackman statements: "Attitude Dancing", which means exactly what it says, and "Haven't Got Time for the Pain", which doesn't, not quite--the most insidious let's-write-God-a-love-song to date."

 Track listing

 Credits adapted from the album's liner notes.